 Icon Diana Ross has learned a thing or two about love.
 In 1971, she married her first husband, Robert Ellis Silberstein, just one year after she released her first self-titled studio album, Diana Ross.
 However, their romance didn’t last long because they got divorced in 1977.
 After they split up, the “Ain’t No Mountain High Enough” musician went on to marry businessman Arne Naess Jr. in 1985.
 Their marriage lasted longer, but they ultimately separated 15 years later in 2000.

-Sadly, in January 2004, Arne, who fathered two of Diana’s kids Ross Naess and Evan Ross, died during a climbing accident at Groot Drakenstein mountain.
+Though their marriage did not work out, Diana never gave up on love.
+She tied the knot once more eight years later.
+Sadly, in January 2004, Arne, who fathered Diana’s two youngest kids, Ross Naess and Evan Ross, died during a climbing accident at Groot Drakenstein mountain.
 Shortly after he passed, the performer did an interview about Arne and recalled him being a “great mountaineer” who loved adventure.

 “He was charming.
 He was a man’s man, a lover so much.
 A romantic.
 [There are] so many wonderful things about Arne,” she said.
 “A great businessman, not afraid of anything.
 Fearless.
 You would never think anything would ever happen to him.
 He will be missed.”

-Scroll below to learn more about Diana’s two husbands.
+Keep scrolling to learn more about Diana’s two ex-husbands.

 1 of 3

 2 of 3